NecroPC18/Xuploads/README.md

 # Xuploads
 -A web application built on Asp.net (VB.net), an advanced, fast and feature-rich platform that makes uploading and downloading files easy, simple, efficient and with unique and competitive features.
--Xuploads is a powerful file upload and sharing platform that allows users to manage their files with features like expiration, password protection, and direct links and more...

 ## Features
 - File uploads with expiration.